1Mack/CS2-CallAdmin/README.md

 # CS2 CallAdmin
-Plugin for CS2 that reports a player on game and send a webhook message to discord.
+Plugin for CS2 that reports a player on game and send a webhook message to discord.<br>
-Admins can handle the report by marking it as handled. `(optional)` All reports are stored in the database. `(optional)`
+Admins can handle the report by marking it as handled. `(optional)`<br>
+All reports are stored in the database. `(optional)`

 ## Installation